-The carbon copy (CC) and blind carbon copy (BCC) tools are tricky.
+The cc and bcc tools are tricky.
 Sometimes they’re useful, but if used improperly, they can be problematic.

 When you’re using the cc feature, Smith said to keep in mind that less is more.
 You also need to think about what it is that you’re sending and how important it is to others.